 Studies have shown that, despite growing in numbers, bisexuals often have trouble finding acceptance within their communities.

 A 2016 study by the Columbia University’s Mailman School of Public Health, for instance, found that many bisexual men feel forced to keep their sexualities a secret for fear of being ostracized by their peers.
-Meanwhile, another 2016 study by the University of Vanderbilt found bisexuals reported higher levels of tobacco use and alcohol abuse due to the discrimination they suffered.
+Meanwhile, another 2016 study by the University of Vanderbilt found bisexuals reported higher levels of tobacco use and alcohol abuse due to discrimination they suffered.

 42-year-old Greg Ward knows those feelings all too well.